 The FAA considers this AD to be an interim action.
-The STC design approval holder is working on a modification to the STC configurations to address this issue.
+The FAA is evaluating the need to establish a life limit (potentially as low as 2,000 hours TIS) on the horizontal stabilizer spars to further mitigate the unsafe condition long term.
 The FAA may consider future rulemaking on this subject.